learningmatter-mit/azo_barriers/README.md

 This repository contains code for computing the thermal barriers of azobenzene derivatives.
 The code base uses a neural network force field (NFF) to compute energies and gradients.
 These are in turn used to optimize reactants, products, transition states, and singlet-triplet crossing points for intersystem crossing.

-This code repository is developed in the Learning Matter Lab (led by prof. Rafael Gomez-Bombarelli) at MIT.
+This code repository is developed in the Learning Matter Lab (led by prof. Rafael G\'{o}mez-Bombarelli) at MIT.

 ## Conda environment